 In the Spring of 2010, Emily began teaching Food for Life classes for the prevention and treatment of cancer for The Cancer Project www.cancerproject.org The Cancer Project is a program of the Physicians Committee for Responsible Medicine www.pcrm.org.
 PCRM promotes preventive medicine, particularly good nutrition.
 PCRM also conducts clinical research and promotes higher standards in research.

-In 2013, Emily became an Instructor for the T. Colin Campbell Center for Nutrition Studies www.nutritionstudies.org, facilitating the course in Plant-Based Nutrition offered online through eCornell.
-Emily holds a B.A. in Religion from Otterbein University in Westerville, Ohio.
-Emily lives in Sacramento, California.
+From 2013-2014, Emily was an Instructor for the T. Colin Campbell Center for Nutrition Studies www.nutritionstudies.org, facilitating the course in Plant-Based Nutrition offered online through eCornell.
+In 2015, Emily joined the team at Truth or Drought www.truthordrought.com as the Director of the Save Water, Eat Plants!
+Campaign.
+Truth or Drought is a non-profit organization making the connection between animal based diets and the devastating water shortage in California and around the world.
+Emily holds a B.A. in Religion from Otterbein University in Westerville, Ohio and lives in Sacramento, California with her family.

 Email Emily at email@example.com